-26 Ways to Change Birth Globally
+26 Ways To Change Birth Globally

 This action list of small things all midwives can do to change societal attitudes toward birth and to promote midwifery and the midwifery model was derived from some research I carried out a few years ago.
 All the suggestions are either free or very low cost, and none will take too much time or effort.
-Some things on the list won't be new ideas to you, but they might act as a gentle reminder that simple, everyday things might have a positive impact on the way our society sees birth and midwifery.
-No. 26 wasn't on my original list but was a suggestion that Judy Edmunds offered and is something she does herself.
+Some things on the list won’t be new ideas to you, but they might act as a gentle reminder that simple, everyday things might have a positive impact on the way our society sees birth and midwifery.
+Number 26 wasn’t on my original list but was a suggestion that Judy Edmunds offered and is something she does herself.
 Thanks, Judy!

 If you are interested in why they work, here is a brief lowdown of some of the main factors involved:

 - The more people are exposed to hearing about midwifery and gentle birth, the more it will become a norm for them.

 - Attitudes are formed in childhood; therefore, we need to ensure that children are exposed to these ideas at an early stage.

 - Experience is an important part in attitude change—if you can encourage people to experience something for themselves, it is much more powerful than telling them about it.